DavidBK/shampoo/Node/Call-Of-Duty.md

      }
      ```

-     The id should be the soldier's private tt number.
+   - The id should be the soldier's private tt number - a 7 digits number.

-   - Validate that all the above parameters exist, any other property is invalid.-
+   - Validate that all the above parameters exist, any other property is invalid.
    - When a soldier is inserted to the database, add the `duties` property and initialize it to an empty array.
    - Return the inserted `Soldier`.